joushx/OAuth.py/README.md

 OAuth.py
 ========

-A simple OAuth library in python
+A simple OAuth library in python.

+The product of finally understanding OAuth.